HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-2 Electrical Units.md

 ![Diagram showing 2 cycles of 120VAC voltage at 60Hz](../../../images/sine_wave_two_cycles.svg)

+AC occurs naturally when a magnet rotates near a wire.
+As the magnet's north pole approaches the wire, current flows one way.
+When the south pole approaches, current flows the opposite way.
+This continuous rotation creates the smooth sine wave pattern shown in the diagram.
+This is the basic principle behind generators that produce the electricity powering our homes and the alternating currents in our radio circuits.

 The diagram shows two complete **cycles** of AC - each starting at zero, rising to a positive peak, falling through zero to a negative peak, then returning to zero. *The number of these cycles completed per second is called frequency, measured in Hertz (Hz)*. {{< link id="T5A12" >}} {{< link id="T5A06" >}}

 Some examples: